XyonX/notes-vault/DSA/Strings/discussion.md

 - This problem demonstrates the difference between substring (contiguous) and subsequence (not necessarily contiguous)
 - A dynamic programming solution would be more efficient with O(m*n) time complexity
 - The problem is a good example of how recursion can lead to exponential time complexity and why optimization techniques like memoization or DP are needed

+## longest_palindromic_substring
+Expand Around Center is a classic approach for palindrome problems.
+For each possible center (character for odd, between characters for even), expand while characters match.
+Track the longest found.
+This beats Manacher's algorithm in simplicity for interviews, though O(n²) is acceptable for n≤1000.
+Common pitfalls: forgetting even-length cases, off-by-one in bounds.
+LeetCode #5 often pairs with Longest Palindromic Subsequence (#516) to contrast contiguous vs non-contiguous.